 Eye level photography is a point of view in photography.
 Here, the camera will focus on the subject with the subject’s head at level with the camera.
 It applies to all types of photography.
 It helps to connect the subject with the viewer easily.
 It is also the most commonly used angle to photograph a subject, knowingly or unknowingly.
 It is often referred to as a neutral view.

 Eye level angle photography does not imply that the camera needs to be positioned exactly at the same level as the subject’s eye.
 Also, it does not mean that the eye of the subject needs to be visible in the image.
-You can also capture eye level images behind your subject.
+You can also photograph the subject from behind also.
 There won’t be any eyes in the final image in such a case.

 Eye Level Photography Explained with Example 💥

-If I were shooting from a lower angle, with a bird at the top, the image would have a different perspective, and the bird’s body would be out of proportion.
-This viewpoint works for portrait shots of birds and wildlife.
+If I were shooting from a lower angle, with the bird at the top, the image would have a different perspective, and the bird’s body would be out of proportion.
+This viewpoint works best for portrait shots of birds and wildlife.

 Why Use Eye level shots? 🤔

 There are many advantages of capturing eye level shots.
-The eye level images are one of the best ways to capture the subject’s emotions.
+This angle ov view is one of the best ways to capture the subject’s emotions.
 Emotion can be anything.
 It can be sad, happy, angry, etc.

 It helps to point out the subject in the image to the viewer.
 It also helps the viewer to make a good connection with the subject.
 Thus, this point of view in photography makes the picture more powerful and appealing.

 You can use multiple techniques to capture pictures at eye level camera angle.
 It also varies with different photography genres.